-Global Education at Century College is supported by a cross-campus committee comprised of faculty members, staff members, and administrators.
-The Global Education Committee works on behalf of the college to develop global education programming, such as learning abroad and Collaborative International Online Learning (COIL) courses.
+Global Education at Century College is supported by a cross-campus workgroup comprised of faculty members, staff members, and administrators.
+The Global Education workgroup works on behalf of the college to develop global education programming, such as learning abroad and Collaborative International Online Learning (COIL) courses.

 Education for Global Learning Consortium

 Century College is a member of the Minnesota State's consortium of universities and colleges that promotes global learning in the United States and abroad.
 We have access to and support from the consortium's 15 member institutions.

 Century College Learning Abroad: Mission and Values

 Century College Learning Abroad programming offers students educational travel experiences that will enhance students’ awareness and appreciation of the interdependence of cultures and communities.
 Our programming also enables students to expand their professional abilities in order to effectively collaborate within a global workforce.
 Learning Abroad Programming serves the college’s mission to prepare and empower our students to adapt and thrive as citizens of our global community.

 - Achieve full college involvement in learning abroad program development

 - Transform students’ lives with immersive learning abroad experiences

 - Expand international learning experience opportunities for students

 - Equip faculty in the creation of learning abroad programming that meets best practices and is in line with the college’s mission